uPDATED (BIVALENT) COVID-19 BOOSTER

 A: No, patients who received the Novavax primary series can still receive a Pfizer or Moderna bivalent booster as long as it has been 2 months since completion of the primary series or most recent booster.

-Q: Can my child receive a bivalent booster?
+Q: Can my child receive a bivalent vaccine?

-A: Bivalent boosters are approved for people ages 6 months and older.
+A: Bivalent vaccines are approved for people ages 6 months and older.

 Q: Can I receive other vaccines with bivalent boosters?